auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We come from nothing, and we will return to nothing.
 From cosmic dust to cosmic dust.

-What will you do with your cosmically brief time?
+# What will you do with your cosmically brief time?
 What information will you embody?

+For next moves, please see [Society 3.0](/society3/)